- Are you entitled to separation pay?

 Contractual employees, in legal structure, are employees hired only for a certain period.
 That means they are only part of the company in a fixed term.
 Their contracts are subject to expiration.

 Now, applying the separation pay labor code, contractual employees are not entitled to separation pay.
 This is because the termination is due to the expiration of the contract.
 For an employee to receive separation pay, the reason for the termination must be under the stipulation stated by law.

 And these reasons are the ones we have discussed above, which composed the nature of separation pay.
 If there is no dismissal happened legally by the employer, the contractual employee cannot claim separation pay.

-But what if the employer terminated the contractual employee before the expiration of the contract?
+But what if the employer terminated the contractual employee before the expiration of the contract under the labor code?
 Does the employee have the right to claim the separation pay?

 The answer is yes because there was an actual dismissal that occurred before the end of the employee’s contract.
 Essentially, during the term of the contractual employee, he or she is still a regular employee.
 Thus, he or she has the right to enjoy the security of his or her tenure within the duration of the contract.
 The employer cannot remove or dismiss the contractual employee without any authorized or just cause stipulated by DOLE.